Medical Malpractice Frequently Asked Questions

-The medical malpractice attorneys at Tittle & Perlmuter, LLC in Cleveland and Elyria, Ohio fight for medical malpractice victims in many types of cases.
+The medical malpractice attorneys at Tittle & Perlmuter in Cleveland and Elyria, Ohio fight for medical malpractice victims in many types of cases.
 Below, we provide answers to commonly asked medical malpractice questions.
 Please contact us for additional information.

 1. What is Medical Malpractice?

 Medical malpractice, also known as medical negligence, occurs when a medical care provider, such as a doctor, hospital, nurse, technician, or other health care provider fails to provide care using good and accepted medical techniques or principles, which then causes harm or death to the patient.
 In other words, a medical care provider fails to provide care within the requisite standard of care, which leads to injury or death.
 A poor outcome or surgical complication does not necessarily mean that medical care provider was negligent.
 A medical malpractice lawyer can help you determine if your health care provider did not provide acceptable care or if medical mistakes occurred.

 2. What are some examples of medical malpractice?

 Examples of medical malpractice can include the following: birth injuries, surgical errors, medication errors, diagnostic errors, anesthesia errors, emergency room errors, radiology errors, failure to diagnose, misdiagnosis, nursing home abuse, failure to provide a necessary test, delay in diagnosis, leaving a surgical instrument in the body, and more.

 3. Does a poor outcome mean that medical malpractice has occurred?

 Generally, no. To prevail in a medical malpractice action, the plaintiff must prove that the doctor or other healthcare provider was negligent.
 Unintended complications or side effects to a particular treatment may occur absent malpractice.
 For example, some types of unintended complications that can occur without malpractice are infections or bleeding.